What stage are you in your career, and what is your current affiliation?

 My research interests include health disparities, in particular, racial mental health disparities.
 Currently, my program of research seeks to develop culturally-tailored treatments for trauma-related disorders co-occurring with substance use disorder, namely alcohol use disorder and opioid use disorder; through the identification of factors that mediate and/or moderate outcomes with a particular emphasis on the impact of race-related stressors (i.e., racial trauma).

 How did you become interested in researching racial equity in the research and treatment of addictive behaviors?

-Congratulations on your recent work published in Psychology of Addictive Behaviors, titled, “Traditional risk and cultural protection: Correlates of alcohol and cannabis co-use among African-American adolescents.”
+Congratulations on your work published in Journal of Ethnicity and Substance Abuse, titled, “Ethnoracial differences in treatment-seeking veterans with substance use disorders and co-occurring PTSD: Presenting characteristics and response to integrated exposure-based treatment.”
 What do you view as the key takeaways from this work that are important for Division 50 members to know?
 What are the implications of this work?

 How do you see your research interests evolving in the future?

 Currently most of my research highlights ethnoracial differences in symptom severity for trauma/other stress-related and substance use disorders, treatment outcomes, how racial trauma impacts substance use disorders, and identifying what culturally salient coping strategies or mechanisms mitigate symptom severity – to identify factors that can be integrated into evidence-based treatments.
 As my research continues to evolve, I hope to be able to adapt or develop and test the efficacy of integrated treatments that address both racial trauma and other race related stress and co-occurring substance use disorder for African-Americans.
 I also want to expand my research to include marginalized intersecting identities (e.g., African-American women) and tailoring treatment for these specific groups.